hl7au/au-fhir-base/input/pagecontent/terminology.md

 See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of code system names used in FHIR.
 Most code systems used in this guide are defined in the base FHIR specification.

 The following code systems are used in the value sets listed above.
-The "Available from" column indicates where the code system can be accessed, and the "Publisher" column specifies the organisation responsible for maintaining it.
+The "Available from" column indicates the location where the the code system can be accessed, and the "Publisher" column identifies the organisation responsible for maintaining the code system.

 |CodeSystem|ValueSet where used|Available from|Publisher|
 |---|---|---|---|